xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 requires end-to-end connectivity over the segment routing enabled multi-domain network.

-The XTC provides a path based on constraints such as:
+The SR-PCE provides a path based on constraints such as:

   - Shortest path (IGP metrics).